ianchak/stati/docs-site/site/advanced/using-javascript.md

 **Use External Files when:**

-- Building reusable components
-- Working with larger scripts
+- Simple reusable scripts without bundling needs
+- Quick prototyping
+- Legacy JavaScript that doesn't need TypeScript

+**Use Built-in TypeScript when:**

+- Building any substantial client-side functionality
-- Want to use ES modules
+- Want type safety and IDE support
-- Need better code organization
+- Need automatic bundling and optimization
-- Want to leverage browser caching
+- Want hot reload during development
+- Building production-ready applications

 **Use Build Hooks when:**